C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/Seeding Cardano's Grassroots DeFi/campaign-brief.md

 ## How does success look like?
-At least 4 new teams deploying DeFi dapps on Cardano in 2022 + Managing to form a community in order to gain competitiveness/susteinability
+At least 4 new teams deploying DeFi Dapps on Cardano in 2022 + Managing to form a community in order to gain competitiveness/sustainability

 ## Key Metrics to measure
 - How many DeFi dapps were launched on Cardano mainnet within 3, 6 and 12 months after funding.